Percent That Live To 98

 Conclusion

 The percent that live to 98 represents a fascinating intersection of biology, history, and human achievement.
 While still a small percentage of the population, it's a group that continues to grow as medical science advances and living conditions improve.
-Understanding this percentage helps us appreciate both the progress we've made in extending human life and the factors that contribute to extreme longevity.
+In real terms, understanding this percentage helps us appreciate both the progress we've made in extending human life and the factors that contribute to extreme longevity.
 Whether you're interested in the statistics, the science, or simply inspired by the stories of those who reach this impressive age, the concept of the percent that live to 98 offers valuable insights into the human experience and our potential for a long, meaningful life.